port-labs/port-docs/docs/build-your-software-catalog/custom-integration/webhook/examples/packages/checkmarx.md

 # Checkmarx KICS

-In this example, you will create a `checkmarxScan` blueprint that ingests all scan results in your Checkmarx KICS file using Port's GitHub file ingesting feature.
+The following example shows you how to create a `checkmarxScan` blueprint that ingests all scan results in your Checkmarx KICS file using Port's GitHub file ingesting feature.

 To ingest the packages to Port, a `port-app-config.yml` file in the needed repository or organisation is used.